60km The Trabocchi Coast

 Bikes are free on the regular trains from Vasto to Ortona - they run every hour and take 34 minutes.

-Set out from Ortona’s lighthouse, beneath the castle and the cliffs where there is a nearby train station and ample free car parking.
+beneath the castle and the cliffs where there is a nearby train station and ample free car parking.
 There is no navigating to the start, for the Via Verde, begins right here.
 You’ll soon be past the small port and into a series of well-lit tunnels before the wide open sea spreads out before you.
-Choose a cold and sunny day and you’ll find the pure light inspiring you to paint or write poems!
 The kestrel coloured sea-grass will wave in the breeze and the leaves of the giant reeds will rustle as you roll happily along.
-Seagulls will look like stars upon the waters.
-As you approach the small town of San Vito Chietino, you’ll pass the first of 32 trabocchi.
+As you approach the small town of San Vito Chietino, you’ll pass the first of 16 trabocchi.

 The trabocchi resemble a colossal spider - all legs and web striding out to sea.
-From the shore a swinging wooden pathway leads to a simple wooden hut from which beams, ropes and a giant net dangle above the waves, resembling the yards and rigging of an old ship of-the-line.
+From the shore, a wooden jetty leads to a simple wooden hut from which beams, ropes and a giant net dangle above the waves, resembling the yards and rigging of an old ship of-the-line.
 As structures go, they are mysterious, magical and practical.
-The fishing platforms originated it is thought, with the Phoenicians over 2,000 years ago, but these on the Adriatic date only from the 18th century.
+The fishing platforms may have originated with the Phoenicians over 2,000 years ago, but these on the Adriatic date only from the 18th century.
 They mirror others across the Indian Ocean on the Malabar coast.
 No one knows if the Mediterranean influenced the Indians or the other way round.
 They are no longer used for fishing and most have been converted into restaurants, although you’ll be hard pushed to find one open in winter.

 Every route on this website has been carefully researched as well as ridden.
 However situations on the ground can change quickly.
 If you know of changes to this route, or cafes, pubs and the like which you think other cyclists need to know about, feel free to share your thoughts below.